The generated code depends on lalrpop-util.

 }

-(If you already have a build.rs file, you should be able to just call process_root in addition to whatever else that file is doing.)
+(If you already have a build.rs file, you should be able to just call process_src in addition to whatever else that file is doing.)

-That's it!
-Note that process_root simply uses the default settings.
+In this case, process_src simply uses the default settings, which takes files in src/ ending with the .lalrpop extension, and generates corresponding Rust source files with the same name in OUT_DIR.
 If you want to configure how LALRPOP executes, see the advanced setup section.

 Running manually